-Wondering what a day in the life looks like for a first-year homeschool family?
+Wondering what a day in the life looks like for a work-at-home, homeschool family?
 Check out what our kindergarten homeschool schedule looked like this year.

 Isn’t homeschooling…” she paused to search for words, almost speechless at the thought, “Overwhelming?”